Click here to sign up for my free Rick’s Tech Tips Newsletter!

 6 – Click the Save button.

-After you have created the new web page, either use an FTP program or the “File Manager” utility in your new server’s Control Panel to upload the newserver.html file to your blog’s Home directory.
+After you have created the new web page, use the “File Manager” utility in your new server’s Control Panel to upload the newserver.html file to your blog’s Home directory.

 The actual name of that directory varies from one hosting company to the next, but it’s usually something like public_html.
 You can ask your new webhost’s Tech Support folks if you’re unsure what your blog’s Home directly is called.